Jannael/DevSync/docs/routes/auth/doc.md

 |403|Forbidden|Access denied|The token is not active yet; check the "nbf" claim|

 ### Explanation
-this endpoint its the second step to change the account, once you get the complete true, from here you can ask for change it, in /user/v1/update/account/
+this endpoint its the second step to change the account, once you get the success true, from here you can ask for change it, in /user/v1/update/account/

 ## /password/request/code/
 _Method: PATCH_